epistemex/ezStruct/README.md

 Features
 --------
-- Define several structures by name
+- Define unlimited structures by name
+- Allocate memory for structures by name, size by definitions.
-- Easy to define field types and names
+- Easy to define field types, names and sizes.
+- Multi-level nested structures is supported
-- Nested structures possible
+- Nested structures accessed using chained properties
-- Allocates buffer size based on definition
-- Update buffer fields by name and value
+- Read/write to/from structure fields using properties
-- Supports char, string, struct, integers, floats
+- Supports char, string, struct, integers, floats fields
-- Several aliases for types
+- Several convenient aliases for the enumerated types

-- Small, fast and efficient
+All data is written/read directly to/from the underlying ArrayBuffer which allows for efficient memory use as well fast read and write.

 Install
 -------
 **ezStruct** can be installed in various ways:

 - Git using HTTPS: `git clone https://github.com/epistemex/ezStruct.git`